adobe/brackets/README.md

 [discussion thread](https://groups.google.com/forum/?fromgroups=#!topic/brackets-dev/29vOJ6tvl8A)
 on the brackets-dev Google Group.

-You can download "stable" builds of Brackets from the **Download Packages** section of the [downloads page](http://download.brackets.io)--make sure you download one of the .dmg/.msi installers in that section (the "Download as zip/tar.gz" buttons at the top will **not** work).
+You can download "stable" builds of Brackets from [download.brackets.io](http://download.brackets.io).
 If you want to pull the repo directly via git, see [How to Hack on Brackets](https://github.com/adobe/brackets/wiki/How-to-Hack-on-Brackets) for instructions on how to get everything.

 By default, Brackets opens a folder containing some simple "Getting Started" content.